Sunday, November 1, 2015

 Post Consumption Impression – 2 out of 3 mugs (0.5 docked for HFCS)

-While I appreciate the full head and creaminess, this is just too sweet for me.
-It has a sticky, sweet, and spicy aftertaste with a hint of licorice.
-It also has a high amount of sodium, impacting overall enjoyment.
-My top 5 root beers have zero to 0.63 mg per ounce, whereas Spring Grove has 3.75 mg per ounce.
+Although I acknowledge the full head and creaminess of this root beer, its sweetness is excessively high for my palate.
+It leaves a sticky, sweet, and spicy aftertaste with a subtle hint of licorice.
+Additionally, its high sodium content negatively impacts its overall enjoyment.
+Notably, my top five root beers have a sodium content of zero to 0.63 mg per ounce, whereas Spring Grove contains 3.75 mg per ounce.

 Would I recommend this at 8 out of 12 mugs?